London Heathrow Airport

 - Food / Dining -

-There are lots of food concessions throughout the terminals.
-Below you will find the 24 hour food options at Heathrow airport.
+There are many food concessions throughout the terminals.
+HBelow you will find the 24 hour food options at Heathrow airport.

 Terminal 1 - Airside: 24 hour food options are not available